Sensing atomic superfluid rotation beyond the standard quantum limit: Model

 The condensate is represented by atomic operators $\Phi(\varphi)$, where the angle $\varphi$ is the azimuthal degree of freedom.
 Following the scattering picture presented above, the atomic operator can be represented in terms of the persistent current ($C$) and the first-order sidemodes ($C_\pm$) such that

 where the total number of atoms in terms of the bosonic operators is $C^\dag C + C^\dag_+ C_+ + C^\dag_- C_- = N$.
 Assuming that the sidemodes are sparsely occupied and taking a mean field approximation for the macroscopic $C$ mode, such that $C^\dag C \approx C^*C = N$, one can define the operators $c = C^* C_+/\sqrt{N}$ and $d = C^* C_-/\sqrt{N}$.
-The Hamiltonian of the system, using the above operators and \com{written in the frame rotating with the driving frequency}, reduces to~\cite{Kumar2021}:
+The Hamiltonian of the system, using the above operators and written in the frame rotating with the driving frequency, reduces to~\cite{Kumar2021}:

-where $\omega_{c(d)} = \left(L_{p}\pm 2l\right)^2 \hbar/2 I$ ($I$ is the moment of inertia of each atom about the center of the ring) and $a^\dag$ and $a$ are the creation and annihilation operators, respectively, of the optical cavity field.
-The term ${\Delta}$ denotes the effective detuning between the driving and cavity frequency, $X_{c}=(c+c^{\dag})/\sqrt{2}$ and $X_{d}=(d+d^{\dag})/\sqrt{2}$ are the displacement operators of the atomic side modes, $G$ is the effective optomechanical interaction between the displacement $X_{c (d)}$ and the light intensity $a^\dag a$, and $\eta$ is the driving amplitude of the input light.
-The final term $g \mathcal{Z}$ represents the effect of collisions between atoms in the BEC~\cite{Kumar2021}, where $g$ is the interaction between any two atoms.
+where $\omega_{c~(d)} = \left(L_{p}\pm 2l\right)^2 \hbar/2 I$ ($I$ is the moment of inertia of each atom about the center of the ring) and $a^\dag$ and $a$ are the creation and annihilation operators, respectively, of the optical cavity field.
+The term ${\Delta}$ denotes the effective detuning between the driving and cavity frequency.
+The field injected in the cavity is a single mode superposition of frequency degenerate OAM light, $\ket{+l\hbar} + e^{i\varphi_0}\ket{-l\hbar}$, where the relative phase $\varphi_0$ can be fixed by the experimentalist.
+The light intensity in the corresponding optical lattice varies as $\cos^2(l\varphi - \varphi_0/2)$, where $\varphi$ is the azimuthal degree of freedom.
+The scattering with atoms in the BEC only transforms $\ket{\pm l\hbar}\rightarrow\ket{\mp l\hbar}$, and the optical lattice remains unchanged.
+This implies no new optical modes are populated.
+In this work we consider $\varphi_0=0$, which gives us a symmetric superposition of $\ket{\pm l\hbar}$ (see Appendix \ref{sec:A0} for further details).
+The displacement operators of the atomic side modes are given by $X_{c}=(c+c^{\dag})/\sqrt{2}$ and $X_{d}=(d+d^{\dag})/\sqrt{2}$, where the effective optomechanical interaction between the displacement $X_{c (d)}$ and the optical lattice is given by $G$. $\eta$ is the driving amplitude of the input {beam}.
+The final term $g \mathcal{Z}$ represents the effect of collisions between atoms in the BEC, where $g$ is the interaction between any two atoms.
+The term $G$ and operator $\mathcal{Z}$ are derived in Ref.~\cite{Kumar2021}, with $G=g_a^2 \sqrt{N}/2\sqrt{2}\Delta_a$, where $g_a$ is the coupling strength of a photon with a single atom, $\Delta_a$ is the detuning of input beam with the atomic transition level. $\mathcal{Z}$ contains collision operators up to order $N$, which significantly contributes to the dynamics.